wefang/funcode/1_map_regions/README.md

 FUNCODE's mapping approach is highly similar to UCSC's liftOver tool - both use the same underlying netted LASTZ alignments.
 The key distinction is that FUNCODE maps summit positions (single nucleotide) and then extends to fixed-width regions, ensuring mapped regions are centered on orthologous regulatory element summits.

-**For liftOver users**: You can apply liftOver to DHS coordinates and expect results consistent with FUNCODE mappings.
-Both methods use single-coverage netted alignments where each input position maps to at most one output position.

 ## Bidirectional Mapping Strategy

-FUNCODE computes sequence mappings in **both directions** and combines them to create the final core set of REPs:
+FUNCODE maps DHSs in **both directions** and combines them to create the final core set of REPs:

 ```
 Forward Mapping (hg38 → mm10):